Calusa Recovery

 Symptoms and signs of heroin use

 Heroin addiction can have serious physical and psychological consequences.
 The substance is highly addictive and can have devastating effects on both physical and mental health, resulting in a variety of social and legal consequences for the user who develops an addiction.
+Here is some of the signs and symptoms of heroin addiction.

 Physical Symptoms of heroin